mrigeshcmu/learning-cluster/README.md

 ```
 You can find an example [here](https://wiki.debian.org/NetworkConfiguration), in the **Configuring the interface manually** section.
 Attention: comment the keyword `loopback` and `dhcp` if you use static ip method (This is not needed!). `loopback` and `dhcp` are the default keywords which have already been in the files.

-3. (Recommended) Still in the configuration of `losalamos`.
-Configure the file `/etc/hosts`, using the command line `sudo vim /etc/hosts`.
+3. (Recommended) Still in the configuration of `losalamos`, modify the file `/etc/hosts`, using the command line `sudo vim /etc/hosts`.
 The content would be
 ```
 10.0.0.2 losalamos.pc.cs.cmu.edu losalamos
 10.0.0.3 alpha.pc.cs.cmu.edu alpha